Dodo NBN Plans Review

 If you go down the contract route, you will need to return your Dodo modem when you cancel.
 Otherwise, you will be charged the $109 hardware fee.

 Of course, it’s important to remember that Dodo NBN customers can bring their own modem.
-Dodo’s branded modem will get you connected to the NBN but if you really want all the bells and whistles, you’re going to want to splash out on an aftermarket modem from a retailer like JB Hi-Fi or Amazon.
+Dodo’s branded modem will get you connected to the NBN but if you really want all the bells and whistles, you’re going to want to splash out on an aftermarket modem from a retailer like JB Hi-Fi or Amazon like this one.

 How fast is Dodo NBN speed?